lgarron/repo/README.md

 Usage: repo ci <COMMAND>

 Commands:
-  setup  Alias for `repo setup ci` edit   Open the CI file help   Print this message or the help of the given subcommand(s)
+  boilerplate  Alias for `repo boilerplate ci` edit         Open the CI file help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help